Last updated: 13 August 2025

 Challenges

 One of the main difficulties is the fact that when you are granted status, it is digital, so there is no physical proof of status.
-This means that if your application was accepted, you can only view your Pre-Settled or Settled Status online.
+This means that if your application was accepted, you can only view your Pre-Settled or Settled Status online using an eVisa.
 Although you still won’t have any paper documentation which proves your status, your details should be entered into a Home Office database.
 This means that potential employers or landlords should be able to check your status with your share code.
 You can read Home Office guidance on digital status here.

 Settled has a help page for people struggling with the digital system.
 You can access it here.
 If you have problems with your digital status, you can use the3million’s Report It Tool.